takahashidan85/sushi-restaurant-management/docs/architecture.md

 ## 1. Overview
 The Sushi Restaurant Management System is a **Flask-based web application** that provides RESTful APIs for managing customers, sushi items, orders, and order details.
-It demonstrates **clean layered architecture** with separation of concerns.
+It demonstrates **clean layered architecture** with separation of concerns and scalability in mind.

 ---